2011 Houston Astros season: July

-On July 19, the Astros promoted second base prospect Jose Altuve to the major leagues, who started for the first time the following day versus the Washington Nationals.
+On July 19, the Astros promoted second base prospect Jose Altuve to the major leagues, who started and hit second for the first time the following day versus the Washington Nationals.
 Going 1-for-5 in his debut, Altuve singled off Tyler Clippard in the 9th inning for his first major league hit.
-After authoring a hitting streak that accounted for each of his first seven games, on July 27, 2011, Altuve tied an Astros franchise record with Russ Johnson for most successive games with a hit to start a career with 7, who accomplished his in 1997.
+Jason Michaels singled in Humberto Quintero in the bottom of the eleventh inning for a 3–2 walk-off Houston victory.
+Altuve authored a hitting streak that accounted for each of his first seven games, and, on July 27, 2011, tied an Astros franchise record with Russ Johnson for most successive games with a hit to start a career with 7, who accomplished his in 1997.